 You can apply this theory to any raga like the raga Bhairav sung with a shuddha madhyam; its singing time is ideally in the Uttrang (12 am to 12 pm).
 The singing time is actually in the 1st prahar of the day, around 4 am.

 Similarly, Raga Yaman is sung with a teevra madhyam that has its ideal time in the ePoorvang (12 pm to 12 am) that shows the transition from night to evening.
 Other contradictory ragas do not follow this rule, such as Raga Basant.

 Vadi is one of the main swara of the raga, and Samvadi is another important swara of the raga.
 If the vadi swara of the raga falls in the Poorvang, the Samvadi swara of the raga will fall in the Uttrang.

 A raga with its vadi swara in the uttrang is sung in that specific period.
-From this, you will understand the time theory of ragas theory of Hindustani classical music.
+From this, you will understand the Hindustani classical music.
 Vadi Poorvang is sung during the Poorvang period, and that is between 12 pm to 12 am.

 This specific raga has a prominent or a string Poorvang sung in the Poorvang time, and a raga with a strong uttrang is sung in the uttrang time.
 For instance, Darbari and Bhimpalasi have a strong Poorvang and are sung during that period.
 Bhairav and Bhairavi also have string uttrang and are sung during that time.